 While the specific instance was pending, the MNCs involved in the Cerrejon Coal project instituted an independent social review of the project under the leadership of Professor John Harker.
-135 Subsequently, the parties agreed to suspend the handling of the specific instance pending the outcome of the independent review.
-136 The independent review panel found a number of irregularities in the execution of the project particularly as it relates to the relationship between the MNCs and local communities affected by the project.
+Subsequently, the parties agreed to suspend the handling of the specific instance pending the outcome of the independent review.
+The independent review panel found a number of irregularities in the execution of the project particularly with regard to the relationship between the MNCs and local communities affected by the project.
 The review panel recommended that sponsors of the project should more actively consult and engage with local communities.
-137 Following these recommendations, MNCs involved in the project reached an agreement with the Tabaco community to pay US\$1.8 million as indemnities and an additional US\$1.3 million for sustainable projects.
-138
+Following these recommendations, MNCs involved in the project reached an agreement with the Tabaco community to pay \$1.8 million as indemnity and an additional \$1.3 million for sustainable projects.